-It is well known from information theory \cite{Shannon_48} that any technical process can transfer at best the complete information $I_q$ from an information source $q$ to an information destination $u$.
-That is, we have for the information $I_u$, which the information destination $u$ receives from the information source $q$, the inequality
+It is well known from Shannon's information theory \cite{Shannon1948} that any technical process can transfer at best the complete amount of information $I_{q}$ from an information source $q$ to an information destination $u$ (Fig.~\ref{fig:01}).
+That is, one has always for the amount of information, $I_{u}$, which the information destination $u$ receives from the information source $q$, the inequality

-Fig.~\ref{fig:01} shows a simplified version of Shannon's diagram of a general communication system (see Fig. 1 in Shannon's work \cite{Shannon_48}) where the transfer system comprises a transmitter, a channel, a receiver and a noise source.
-We are familiar with information transfer during a \emph{technical process}: The information source $q$ could be for example a computer, labelled $q$, which communicates via a transfer system (e.g. via the world wide web) with a computer, labelled $u$.
-One would say in this case that there is information transfer from the computer $q$ to the computer $u$.